kylesull30/GradesCalculator/Assignment6/DesignDocument.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+* It will be assumed that all customer data including shopping cart lists of coupons and products can fit in one QR Code.

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+* The system is constrained by the amount of data that can fit into a QR Code.

 ### 1.3 System Environment